 Interstate 269 Mississippi and Tennessee

-Turning north, Interstate 269 will cross into Tennessee ahead of U.S. 72/High Priority Corridor 7 before overtaking TN 385 from the end of Bill Morris Parkway northward to Arlington.
+Turning north, Interstate 269 crosses into Tennessee ahead of U.S. 72/High Priority Corridor 7 before overtaking TN 385 from the end of Bill Morris Parkway northward to Arlington.
 Near Interstate 40 in Arlington, Interstate 269 will overlay the remainder of the Tennessee 385 beltway north and then west to rejoin Interstate 69 and U.S. 51 at Millington.

 Parts of the freeway, between Collierville and Millington, preexisted the I-269 designation as Tennessee 385.
 The section of Tennessee 385 (Bill Morris Parkway) between Interstate 240 and Collierville is not a part of the proposed Interstate 269; however, it is built to Interstate standards.